open/close all folders

-- Fay Spaniel from the infamous unreleased SNES game Star Fox 2 has shaggy ears that REALLY look like hair.
+- Fay Spaniel from Star Fox 2 has shaggy ears that REALLY look like hair.

 - Ronnie (again, a rabbit) usually has her ears looking like wavy hair, though she braided them at one point.
 At another, she had to worry about a "bad ear day" and a "bad fur day" at the same time.

-- Her roomate, Dawn Doe, wears her ears down, in keeping with her more formal dress style.
+- Her roommate, Dawn Doe, wears her ears down, in keeping with her more formal dress style.
 They only point upwards when she's surprised.

 - Big Ears from Goblins usually ties his namesake ears back in combat situations.